archeofoss/archeofoss2022/panel-4-pyarchinit/ramazzotti-genchi-antinori.md

 # MASPAG & Pyarchinit, the newborn collaboration of Sapienza and AdArte in the Sultanate of Oman

-Panel.
-4. 4.
+**Panel.
+4**.
 GIS open source solution for archaeological context in between Universities, Public Administration, societies, research center: pyArchInit case.2022/call-for-papers)

-**Authors**

 - **Marco Ramazzotti**
   - Sapienza University of Rome, Rome